intuition-dev/mbToolBelt/eventFlux/readme.md

 # My event bus is better than yours: EventFlux

 - pub first or sub first!
-- Can be used for Flux, or anything else.
+- Can be used for Flux, or any other event system or design

-EventFlux.js

-inspired by https://github.com/theiconic/event-bus, but as ES6+
+Inspired by https://github.com/theiconic/event-bus, but as ES6+

 Unit test included, use it as example, or: